a-sabagh/php-fpm-apache-mysql-setup/README.md

 # PHP-FPM + Apache + MySQL Setup

-install and configure PHP-FPM with Apache and MySQL on debian for local development.
+Install and configure PHP-FPM with Apache and MySQL on Debian for local development.

+> ⚠️ **Warning**
+>
-> ⚠️ It is highly recommended that you do not use these instructions on a production server.
+> It is highly recommended that you do **NOT** use these instructions on a production server.

+---

 ## 📑 Index